currinjs/CurrinJS/integration/README.md

-# Integration tests for Angular
+# Integration tests for Currin

-This directory contains end-to-end tests for Angular.
-Each directory is a self-contained application that exactly mimics how a user might expect Angular to work, so they allow high-fidelity reproductions of real-world issues.
+This directory contains end-to-end tests for Currin.
+Each directory is a self-contained application that exactly mimics how a user might expect Currin to work, so they allow high-fidelity reproductions of real-world issues.

-For this to work, we first build the Angular distribution just like we would publish it to npm, then install the distribution into each app.
+For this to work, we first build the Currin distribution just like we would publish it to npm, then install the distribution into each app.

 ## Writing an integration test